 Your pay schedule is a combination of three pieces of information:

-If there's a delay between your pay period and your pay date, this is called paying in arrears—this is very common for hourly employees because it gives you time to collect their hours and process payroll.
+If there's a delay between your pay period and your pay date, this is called paying in arrears—this is common for hourly employees because it gives you time to collect their hours and process payroll.

 Many states have regulations surrounding pay schedules—scroll to the table below that shows 2022 pay schedule frequency requirements by state.
 Once you've chosen a schedule, click the Add a new pay schedule dropdown below to set it up in Gusto.

 Use the table below to determine what pay frequencies are allowed in each state.